wp-plugins/who-hit-the-page-hit-counter/readme.txt

 6. Screenshot-6.jpg - Shows information and support links and an update subsrciption form

 == Changelog ==

+= 1.3.2 =

+* Bug fix
+* Attempt to recover page hits and hit info from the installation of version 1.0 - data not truly lost from upgrade

 = 1.3.1 =

 * Fixed the counter bug - counters must work now